komali2/blog/content/posts/my-new-life-stack/index.md

 ## Review

 1. What stood out?
+2.Progress on goals: A. Mandarin: B. Weight Loss: C.
+   Improving engineering:
-2. What brought genuine joy?
+2. What gave me energy?
-3. What activities consistently felt like “play?”
+3. What drained my energy?
-4. What energized me?
+4. What brought genuine joy?
-5. When did I experience “Flow?”
-6. Satisfaction level?
+5. What made me feel bored?
-7. When did I feel most myself?
+6. When did I feel most myself?
-8. What bored or drained me, and why?
-9. What surprised me this month?
+7. What surprised me this month?
-10. What activities did I naturally seek out?
+8. What activities did I naturally seek out?
-11. Did anything I explore make me curious?
+9. Did anything I explore make me curious?
-12. What habits felt enjoyable or supportive?
+10. What habits felt enjoyable or supportive?
-13. Which habits am I doing out of obligation?
+11. Which habits am I doing out of obligation?
-14. Major accomplishments?
+12. Major accomplishments?
-15. Focuses for next month?
+13. Focuses for next month?
-16. Which small experiments genuinely improved my mood or confidence this month?
+14. Which small experiments genuinely improved my mood or confidence this month?
-17. Where did I unnecessarily push myself too hard?
+15. Where did I unnecessarily push myself too hard?
 What can I release next month?
-18. Did I speak kindly to myself this month?
-When did I struggle most with
+16. Did I speak kindly to myself this month?
+When did I struggle most with self-compassion?
-19. self-compassion?
-20. What tiny victories can I celebrate this month (especially regarding Mandarin,
-21. weight loss, or exercise)?
+17. What tiny victories can I celebrate this month (especially regarding Mandarin, weight loss, or exercise)?
-22. What feels truly sustainable going forward (diet, exercise, language, emotional health)?
+18. What feels truly sustainable going forward (diet, exercise, language, emotional health)?
 ```